Here you will find the transcript of the video content, available @ Facebook group «Endometriosis: united despite covid19».

 I made this video to try to explain some useful exercises to loosen the pelvic floor and all attached and connected muscles.

-I take this opportunity to thank who involved me in this project for the month of raising awareness of this problem that is often underestimated.
+I take this opportunity to thank who involved me in this project for the month of raising awareness about this problem that is often underestimated.

 In this gymnastics video, you will see a small extract of what could be done to achieve some improvements.
 I also take this opportunity to remind you of the importance of doing physical activity in general, enjoying the benefits at the muscular, skeletal and even mental level, improving and strengthening the immune system.